nealmcb/flexstv/README.md

     Step 5.
 Strawberry (8.00)
       Strawberry is selected.

-Contest with some equal rankings:
+Example Contest with some equal rankings:

     $ flexstv.py -s 2 -v 1 some-equal-rankings.csv
     Counting the votes...